Fast Ethernet (FE) & Gig-E circuits

 2: Can you accurately predict your bandwidth needs 1, 2 and 3 years into the future?

-The scalability of Ethernet is a critical asset, allowing you to adjust your bandwidth quickly, conveniently, at a minimal cost.
+The scalability of Ethernet is a valueable asset, allowing you to adjust your bandwidth quickly, conveniently, at a minimal cost.
 At the time your Ethernet port is installed, you can choose one for a higher speed than what you need today and have the carrier throttle the bandwidth to what you wish to pay for today.
 Typically, with the ease of a telephone call and usually within a few hours, you can have the bandwidth throttle adjusted to new requirements.

 3: Do you want to reduce your router cost and complexity?